 2. Select the driver you want to delete by clicking on any portion of the row that does not have hyperlinked text.

-3. On the Ribbon on the Driver tab in the Driver group, click Delete.
+3. On the ribbon on the Driver tab in the Driver group, click Delete.

 4. In the Message from webpage dialog box, click OK to complete the deletion process.

-Figure 9.10: Click OK in the Message from webpage dialog box (Source: Advisicon) (09-10-clickOkInTheMessageFromWebpageDialogBox.tif)
+Figure 9.10 Click OK in the Message from Webpage Dialog Box (09-10-clickOkInTheMessageFromWebpageDialogBox.tif)

+Source: Advisicon

 Understanding Project Impact Statements

-It is important to establish a Project Impact statement for every proposal or project being evaluated in the Portfolio Management module.
+It is important to establish a Project impact statement for every proposal or project being evaluated in the Portfolio Management module.
 Without a project impact rating scale, each project that affects a business driver would be given the exact same rating against that driver.
-This makes it virtually impossible to do an assessment about which project might be better to select over another especially if multiple projects are connected with the same business driver.
+If so, it would be virtually impossible to assess which project might be better to select over another, especially if multiple projects are connected with the same business driver.

 The advantage of the business driver feature in Project Server is that each driver is affiliated with both an impact rating scale and an affiliated impact statement.
-This ensures you can differentiate between projects of various impacts against a strategic objective.
-Also, a very important reason for completing the impact statement is it identifies a standard for each level that everyone must follow so there is common understanding of what it means to place a project in low or moderate (as an example).
+This ensures that you can differentiate between projects of various impacts against a strategic objective.
+Also, a very important reason for completing the impact statement is it identifies a standard for each level that everyone must follow so there is common understanding of what it means, for example, to rank a project in low or moderate value, there should be a definition that is understandable for the person creating the project/proposal.[AU: moderate what?].
 Failure to fill in the project impact statement leaves a lot of room for individual interpretation and reduces consistency between project and portfolio managers.

 To enter a project impact statement: